 MIDDLE EAST FILMMAKERS: Due to US sanctions, most filmmakers from Iran, Iraq, and other countries in the region don't have a way to pay submissions fees, which means it is very hard to get their films seen at most festivals.
 While PHFF does not condone oppression, gender inequality, or other government-sponsored injustices in many countries, as an International Horror film festival, we believe that the voices of individual filmmakers, especially in the genre of Horror, can teach us lessons about the universality of fear in different cultures, and we are committed to playing HORROR films from all areas of the world.
 Therefore, filmmakers from these countries (see full country list in the category) may submit their films for free in the "Horror Films from the Middle East ONLY" category.
 Filmmakers should ensure that they are submitting only films that fit into the HORROR GENRE (فیلم ترسناک , فيلم رعب) .

 FILMS ON YOUTUBE, VIMEO, NETFLIX, ETC.: We want to show great films to our audience on a big screen in a historic movie theater, especially films that our audience can't see at home.
-We fairly consider all submissions, but prefer to give screen time to films that have not been released to the public on YouTube, or other free sites.
+Given our very limited screen time, we prefer to showcase films that have not been released to the public on YouTube, or other free sites.
 We recommend that you wait to reveal your masterpiece after it has made its festival appearances.
 This gives us the best opportunity to attract a large audience that supports indie film in a fantastic setting, and we can more easily promote your film as a premiere, which could lead to great media exposure for you.

 • Jury Award for Best Film - The Main de Gloire celebrates films that are not only great horror but which also use that horror to teach us a lesson about ourselves or our world.

-• Bloody Judge Award - to be decided by our guest judge for the 2023 festival!
-Previous guest judges have included horror icon Heather Langenkamp (A Nightmare on Elm St., Hellraiser: Judgment), Brian Yuzna (Producer of Re-Animator), Kelli Maroney (Night of the Comet, Chopping Mall), Mick Garris (Hocus Pocus, Nightmare Cinema), Brian Trenchard-Smith (Dead End Drive-in) and Gregg Hale (Producer of The Blair Witch Project).
+• Bloody Judge Award - to be decided by a guest judge.
+Previous guest judges have included horror icon Heather Langenkamp (A Nightmare on Elm St., Hellraiser: Judgment), Rebekah McKendry (Glorious, Fangoria), Brian Yuzna (Producer of Re-Animator), Kelli Maroney (Night of the Comet, Chopping Mall), Mick Garris (Hocus Pocus, Nightmare Cinema), Brian Trenchard-Smith (Dead End Drive-in) and Gregg Hale (Producer of The Blair Witch Project).

 • Camera de Sang - Best Visual effects and Cinematography.